 Preheat the oven to 425 degrees F. Combine the oats, oat bran and buttermilk in a large bowl.
 Set aside.
 Mix together the flour, salt, sugar, baking powder and baking soda in a medium bowl.
 In a third bowl or glass measuring cup, add together the lemon rind, vanilla extract, eggs and oil.
 Whisk to combine.

 Add the wet mixture to the oats/buttermilk mixture and stir to combine.
 Add the frozen raspberries to the dry mixture and stir gently to coat.
 Then add the dry mixture to the wet mixture and fold gently until just combined.

 Line a muffin tin with muffin cups or grease muffins tins with butter.
 Fill each muffin cup really full so that each one is heaped.

 Bake at 425 degrees F for 10 minutes.
-Lower the temperature to 375 degrees F for another 15 minutes.
+Lower the temperature to 375 degrees F for another 15 minutes or until a toothpick poked in the centre of a muffin comes out clean.
 Broil for 2 - 3 minutes to brown and crisp the muffins tops (make sure you watch this step as they can brown very quickly!).

 Remove from the oven and let the muffins cool for at least 20 minutes in the muffin tins before removing.